KMulji/Database_Project/README.md

 # About
 Used the starter project for Clark's Databases course (CSCI 220) and created the inventory management system.
+Use instructions below from professor to setup and run project.
+The database is managed on Django admin interface (http://localhost:8080/admin/) and the project views can be seen on http://localhost:8080/inventory/orders/

 # Django Examples